Nebula-Block-Data/docs/API_Reference/Authentication.md

 ## API Keys

-Alternative to access tokens, API keys can be used to authenticate requests.
-The plus side to using API keys is there being no expiration date, so users can use them for a much longer time.
+API keys can also be used to authenticate requests.
+The benefit of using an API key is that there is no expiration date, so you can use them for a longer time without authenticating often.
 To learn how to create and manage API keys, see the [API Key Section Documentation](API_Keys/Create_API_Key.md).
 Once an API key is obtained, the following authorization header can be specified in each request:

 ```
 Authorization: Bearer <api_key>